-The student's Committee of Instruction is normally composed of the student's supervisor and two other professors whose doctoral areas the student elects.
-This committee will work with the student in all matters related to the course of study, colloquium work, comprehensive examinations, and dissertation research and writing.
+The Committee of Instruction is composed of the student's faculty supervisor and two other professors.
+This committee normally will work with the student in all matters related to the program of study and Comprehensive Examinations and may serve as the student's Dissertation Committee.

-There are many factors which affect the length of time needed to complete the Ph.D. program.
+Many factors affect the length of time needed to complete the Ph.D. program.
 Although students typically need four years to meet all requirements, some have finished in as few as three years.
-Students may apply for extensions for any semester beyond four years through the Research Doctoral Studies office.
+Students may apply for extensions for any semester beyond four years through the Office of Doctoral Studies.
 Students who are granted extensions will be assessed an additional fee for each semester of extension beyond the four-year limit.
 The extension fee, however, will be waived for each semester a student has served as grader, teaching assistant, or sole instructor of a class during his or her program of study.
 Under no circumstances shall a student extend the time of completion beyond twelve semesters (six years).

-The normal course load is 10 credit hours per semester except in writing phase.
+The normal course load is 10 credit hours per semester except in the writing phase.
 The maximum load is 14 credit hours per semester.